netfoundry/minimal-mistakes/docs/_pages/v2/guide-cli.md

 # download an entire network with embedded lists of resources
 nfctl --network NETWORK get network
 # or just the as=create representation which is useful for cloning
-nfctl --network NETWORK get network --accept create
+nfctl --network NETWORK get network --as create
 # or select the network with a query, even a deleted network
 nfctl get network name="ACME Net",status=DELETED
 # optionally filter for keys you're interested in